gauravhiwale-afk/Job-Posting-Fraud-Analysis/README.md

 Technical Triggers: 460+ postings were flagged due to suspicious email domains and hidden salary details.

 Tech Stack & Methodology
-Excel: Performed data cleaning and built Potential Risk logic using nested IF and AND functions.
+Excel: Performed data cleaning and built Potential Risk logic using nested IF and AND functions

 Power BI: Developed a 2-page interactive dashboard with KPI cards and a dedicated Executive Insights page.